 Sprucing up your yard, from just adding a few attractive plants to doing a complete landscaping overhaul, can have a big effect on the look and feel of your home’s outdoor space.
-When it comes to the bottom line, though, determining how much value your landscaping adds to your home is a little more tricky.
+When it comes to investing in landscaping though, determining how much value it adds to your home is a little more tricky.

 In direct return on your investment, landscaping may not always add as much value to your home as you put into it.
 Considering these three elements can help you decide what’s best for your project or home sale.
 Then, you can figure out what will give you the most bang for your buck.